 Olive Leaf is one of the finest immune-enhancing and detoxifying supplements available and has been shown to combat virtually any infectious disease.
 Olive's oleuropein is a powerful disease-resistant herbal antibacterial that counteracts infections and kills parasites, such as protozoa and worms.

 Olive Leaf is said to be effective in fighting virusess of all kinds.
 It appears to be a true antiviral compound with the ability to inhibit the critical amino acid production needed for the growth of viruses; and in extensive testing, it deactivated or destroyed every virus (and fungus, yeast and protozoan) against which it was used.
 It was effective in inhibiting influenza-3 virus, many different types of herpes, colds, Ebola virus, meningitis, cold sores, pneumonia, shingles, Chronic Fatigue Syndrome, Epstein-Barr and viral-induced skin conditions.

 As an antifungal, Olive Leaf is also effective against antibiotic-resistant fungi and yeast strains.
 It works against Candida, the single-celled fungi living in the bloodstream that release powerful poisons and toxins as they multiply.
-It is also effectual against chlamydia and other vaginal yeast infections.
+It is also thought to be effectual against chlamydia and other vaginal yeast infections.
 In addition, Olive Leaf combats athlete's foot and other infectious fungal diseases, including ringworm (which is not a worm, but a fungal infection).

-Olive may prevent heart disease.
+Olive Leaf may help to resist heart disease.
 Powerful antioxidant properties in Olive Leaf protect the heart and circulatory system from free radical damage.
-Its oleuropein content inhibits the oxidation of low-density lipoproteins (LDL) or "bad cholesterol" that are connected to various heart problems.
+Its oleuropein content helps to inhibit the oxidation of low-density lipoproteins (LDL) or "bad cholesterol" that are connected to various heart problems.
 As a further aid to good heart health, the herb is believed to relieve hypertension.
-Research has demonstrated that Olive Leaf may significantly decrease blood pressure and increase blood flow through the coronary arteries (by dilating them), thereby also helping to ward off heart attacks.
+Research has demonstrated that Olive Leaf may significantly lower blood pressure and increase blood flow through the coronary arteries (by dilating them), thereby also helping to ward off heart attacks.

-Olive Leaf is a mild tranquilizer and sedative and is believed to fight nervous tension.
+Olive Leaf is considered a mild tranquilizer and sedative and believed to help manage nervous tension.